Its-Alex/Its-Alex/README.md

 I started learning [C](https://en.wikipedia.org/wiki/C_(programming_language)) at home when I was sixteen years old.
-Quickly, I developed a real love for this field and chose to deepen my knowledge [42 school](https://42.fr/).
+Quickly, I developed a real love for this field and chose to deepen my knowledge at [42 school](https://42.fr/).

 I am a fervent supporter of
 [open source](https://en.wikipedia.org/wiki/Open_source) and strive to